exoplatform/exo-documentation/docs/LDAP.rst

 In reality, the use cases may be very different from one to one.
 To make easy for readers, this tutorial is divided into four generic cases:

--  :ref:`LDAP users mapped into Platform <LDAP.PicketLink.MappingLDAPUser>`
+-  :ref:`Directory users mapped into Platform <LDAP.PicketLink.MappingLDAPUser>`

--  :ref:`LDAP groups mapped into Platform <LDAP.PicketLink.MappingLDAPGroup>`
+-  :ref:`Directory groups mapped into Platform <LDAP.PicketLink.MappingLDAPGroup>`

-.. note:: The term "*LDAP users*\ " represents users who are created in
+.. note:: The term "**Directory users**" represents users who are created in
-          LDAP by LDAP utilities.
-The term "*Platform users*\ " represents users who are created via eXo Platform UI.
-The understanding is similar to "*LDAP groups*\ " and "*Platform groups*\ ".
+          the directory by its utilities.
+The term "**Platform users**" represents users who are created via eXo Platform UI.
+The understanding is similar to "**Directory groups**" and "**Platform groups**".

-It should be easy to integrate eXo Platform with an LDAP directory if the directory is well-organized and traditional.
+It should be easy to integrate eXo Platform with a directory if the directory is well-organized and traditional.
 For complicated cases, you can raise your question and resolution in `eXo Community Forum <http://community.exoplatform.com/portal/intranet/forum>`.
 Your contribution also helps enrich the :ref:`FAQ <LDAP.FAQ>`